crosscompute/missions/Next/20220125-1645 JupyterLab Extension 0.2.0.md

 # Schedule

-    Write a script that gets the output url for each batch Write a script that checks whether debug has execution_time_in_seconds Save pdfs as zip
+- [ ] Write a script that gets the output url for each batch
+- [ ] Write a script that checks whether debug has execution_time_in_seconds
+- [ ] Save pdfs as zip
-    Update extension to show render button
+- [ ] Update extension to show render button
-    Update extension to show download url
+- [ ] Update extension to show download url
-    Implement print
+- [ ] Implement print

+- [ ] Restore running batches in parallel using ThreadPoolExecutor

 # Tasks